 Finally, take the opportunity to learn and grow outside the classroom.
 As a member of Student Assembly, an athlete, an Honor student, or a Statesman club member, there will be ample opportunity for you to meet fascinating people, become an effective teammate, and build leadership skills.
 It’s all part of the educational experience that is here for you at Richard Bland College.

 Sincerely,

-Debbie L. Sydow, Ph.D., President Richard Bland College of William & Mary
+Debbie L. Sydow, Ph.D., President Richard Bland College